Tororo–Mbale–Soroti Road

 Tororo–Mbale–Soroti Road is a road in Eastern Uganda, connecting the towns of Tororo in Tororo District to Mbale in Mbale District and Soroti in Soroti District.

 Location

 The road starts at Tororo and goes through Mbale, Bukedea, and Kumi before ending in Soroti, a distance of about 158 km.
 The coordinates of the road north of Mbale are:1°08'20.0"N, 34°09'54.0"E (Latitude:1.138889; Longitude:34.165000).

 Overview

 In 2010 the road, previously gravel surfaced, began to undergo upgrades to class II bitumen surface and installation of shoulders and drainage channels.
-Dott Services Limited of Uganda, was selected as the main contractor.
+Dott Services Limited of Uganda was selected as the main contractor.
 The road comprises two sections; the Tororo–Mbale Road, measuring 48 km, and the Mbale–Soroti Road measuring 103 km.
 The Mbale–Soroti Section, which cost USh108 billion, was commissioned on 27 July 2015.
 The Tororo-Mbale Section, whose renovation price was USh63.8 billion was commissioned in August 2015.
-The renovations were 100% funded by the Ugandan government.
+The renovations were funded entirely by the Ugandan government.